murray-phn/help.phnexchange/src/terms.md

-# Terms and Conditions
+# Terms of Use

 PHN Exchange has developed a data sharing agreement which incorporates use of the PHN Exchange by external entities.

-The Terms and Conditions automatically present to the PHN Exchange user when they first use the system or when they log into their GP Report.
+The Terms of Use automatically present to the PHN Exchange user when they first use the system or when they log into their GP Report.

-Terms and conditions published on the PHN exchange are available here:
+Terms of Use published on the PHN exchange are available here:
 [https://www.phnexchange.com.au/terms.html](https://www.phnexchange.com.au/terms.html)